-There is a Member Induction and Training Programme in place which was implemented following the May 2007 elections in consultation with Members themselves.
+There is a Member Induction and Training Programme in place.
 Members are also required to undertake specific training before performing certain duties such as Planning and Licensing.
 Member seminars are also arranged throughout the year to deal with specific issues as they arise.